 Block- and Allowlist

-The restrictions can either be done to allow only specific TeamViewer ID's or TeamViewer accounts to access the computer remotely.
-Allowlists can be managed using the Policies described in the Management Console section.
+Moreover, even if a password is lost or compromised, unauthorized third parties still won’t be able to access the device.
+The restrictions can either be done to allow only specific TeamViewer IDs or TeamViewer accounts to access the computer remotely.

 No Stealth Mode

-There is no function that enables you to have TeamViewer running completely in the background.
+There is no function that enables you to have TeamViewer running undetected in the background.

-When using TeamViewer for unattended remote support (e.g. of servers), we recommend to
+When using TeamViewer for unattended remote support (e.g. accessing and maintaining servers), we recommend the following:

 Incoming and Outgoing Access Control

 You can individually configure the connection modes of TeamViewer.
-For instance, you can configure your remote support or meeting computer in a way that no incoming connections are possible.
+For instance, you can configure your remote support or meeting computer so no incoming connections are possible.

-Limiting functionality to those features actually needed always means limiting possible weak points for potential attacks.
+Limiting functionality to those features actually needed also means mitigating the risks of potential breaches or attacks

 TeamViewer assists companies with their HIPAA and PCI compliance requirements.
 Two-factor authentication adds an additional security layer to protect TeamViewer accounts from unauthorized access.

 In addition to both username and password, the user must enter a code in order to authenticate.
-This code is generated via the time-based one-time password (TOTP) algorithm.
-Therefore, the code is only valid for a short period of time.
+This code is only valid for a short period of time, generated via the Time-based One-time Password (TOTP) algorithm.

-Through two-factor authentication and limiting access by means of whitelisting, TeamViewer assists in meeting all necessary criteria for HIPAA and PCI certification.
+Through two-factor authentication and limiting access by means of adding devices to the AllowList, TeamViewer enables you to meet all necessary criteria for HIPAA and PCI certification.

-Both TeamViewer infrastructure and the TeamViewer Software is subject to penetration tests on a regular basis.
+Both TeamViewer infrastructure and the TeamViewer software are subject to penetration tests on a regular basis.
 The tests are performed by independent companies, specialized in security testing.